GregJackalis/Share_Screen_Application/Documentation.md

 1) First of all, python version 3.11.5 needs to be installed on the computer (along with its built-in pip-library)

 2) Once python is set up on the computer, you will need to create a **Virtual Environment**:
-- If you're on **Windows** then you should run first the **venv-setup-windows.bat** file.

 - If you're on **MacOS** then you should run the **venv-setup-mac.sh** file (NOTE: To double click and run the .sh file on MacOS, you will need to Right Click on the File, then press "Get Info" and then on the "Open with:" selection, you should choose the Terminal app)

-3) Then, since one of those files is runnning, a Virtual Environment is made and no libraries will be installed locally on the machine that the application is running on.
-(**REMEMBER**: In order for the application to work, the main.py script needs to be run 2 times, meaning that the venv setup file needs to be run 2 times) <br>
+- If you're on **Windows** then you should run first the **venv-setup-windows.bat** file. <br>
+**BUT** because of issues with windows os, for the application to successfuly run without any errors, it is advisable to **NOT** use a virtual environemnt.
+Try installing the libraries locally and running the scripts locally as well.

 4) Then the requirements of the application need to be installed before running the app. <br>
 In order for the requirements and libraries to be installed run this command: python app/install_libraries.py <br>